bacalhau-project/bacalhau/docs/docs/getting-started/resources.md

 ### Limitations

-The following limitations currently exist within Bacalhau.
+The following limitations currently exist within Bacalhau:

-* Maximum CPU and memory limits depend on the participants in the network
+1. Maximum CPU and memory limits depend on the participants in the network
-* For GPU:
+2. For GPU:
-    * NVIDIA, Intel or AMD GPUs only
+    1. NVIDIA, Intel or AMD GPUs only
-    * Only the Docker Executor supports GPUs
+    2. Only the Docker Executor supports GPUs